ibm-cloud-docs/Registry/registry_tokens.md

 You can create an API key that you can then use to log in to your registry.
 {:shortdesc}

-You can create user APIkeys and service ID APIkeys.
+You can create both user API keys and service ID API keys.

--  To create a service ID APIkey, see [Creating an API key for a service ID](/docs/iam/serviceid_keys.html#creating-an-api-key-for-a-service-id).
+-  To create a service ID API key, see [Creating an API key for a service ID](/docs/iam/serviceid_keys.html#creating-an-api-key-for-a-service-id).
 -  To create a user API key, see [Creating an API key](/docs/iam/userid_keys.html#creating-an-api-key).